 - Since this was an Agile, the project was broken up into several iterations.

 - The iterations are all of the same time duration.

 - At the end of each iteration, a working product with a new feature has to be delivered.

-- Any remaining features that cannot be delivered in the first iteration will be delivered in the next subsequent iteration, based in the priority
+- Any remaining features that cannot be delivered in the first iteration will be delivered in the next subsequent iteration, based on the priority.

-Both the team have put their best efforts to get the product to a complete stage.
-But then out of blue due to the rapidly changing environment, the company’s head come up with an entirely new set of features and want to be implemented as quickly as possible and wanted to push out a working model in 2 days.
-Team A was now in a fix, they were still in their design phase and did not yet started coding and they had no working model to display.
-And moreover, it was practically impossible for them to implement new features since waterfall model there is not reverting back to the old phase once you proceed to the next stage, that means they would have to start from the square one again.
-That would incur them heavy cost and a lot of overtime.
+The team has put their best efforts into getting the product to a complete stage.
+But then out of the blue due to the rapidly changing environment, the company’s head came up with an entirely new set of features that wanted to be implemented as quickly as possible and wanted to push out a working model in 2 days.
+Team A was now in a fix, they were still in their design phase and had not yet started coding and they had no working model to display.
+Moreover, it was practically impossible for them to implement new features since the waterfall model there is not revert to the old phase once you proceed to the next stage, which means they would have to start from square one again.
+That would incur heavy costs and a lot of overtime.
 Team B was ahead of Team A in a lot of aspects, all thanks to Agile Development.
-They also had the working product with most of the core requirement since the first increment.
+They also had a working product with most of the core requirements since the first increment.
 And it was a piece of cake for them to add the new requirements.
-All they had to do is schedule these requirements for the next increment and then implement them.
+All they had to do was schedule these requirements for the next increment and then implement them.